 Planned Giving Success: Strategies to Maximize Donor Gifts

 During the eight years I’ve been a consultant, I’ve worked mainly with social justice nonprofit organizations with budgets of $5 million or less.
 These groups typically have one, or if they’re larger, up to three full-time development staff members.
 They’re stretched thin generating resources to meet their organizations’ immediate needs.
-Few have time to focus on a long-term fundraising vision or to invest in planned giving, due to limited staff capacities and resources.
+Few have time to focus on a long-term fundraising vision or to invest for planned giving success, due to limited staff capacities and resources.

 These organizations may think encouraging planned gifts is a good idea, but there’s usually something else that takes precedence, like writing grant proposals and overseeing major gift campaigns.